CAPE-js/cape-v1-php/node/README.md

-This tool converts a JSON config file, and an Excel document into a CAPE JSON file.
+This tool converts a JSON config file, and one or more CSV or Excel documents, into a CAPE JSON file.

 Much of the config file is passed through to the final JSON file.